kubernetes/kubernetes/examples/guestbook/guestbook.md

 Once created, the service proxy on each minion is configured to set up a proxy on the specified port (in this case port 10000).

-### Step Three: Turn up the replicated slave tasks.
+### Step Three: Turn up the replicated slave pods.
-Although the redis master is a single task, the redis read slaves are a 'replicated' task, in Kubernetes, a replication controller is responsible for managing multiple instances of a replicated task.
+Although the redis master is a single pod, the redis read slaves are a 'replicated' pod, in Kubernetes, a replication controller is responsible for managing multiple instances of a replicated pod.
 Create a file named `redis-slave-controller.json` that contains:

 ```javascript
   {